INT. YOUR NEXT DRAFT — DAY

 Your script lives on "main" — one clean, current version.
 Every save is a moment you can come back to.

 Want to try the bolder cold open?
-Branch it.
+Start a new draft.
 The original stays untouched while you experiment — the whole script, or just one section.

 3They propose

-Your co-writer works on their own branch and sends you a proposed revision — you read it like notes, not like a surprise.
+Your co-writer works on their own draft and sends you a proposed revision — you read it like notes, not like a surprise.

 4You choose